What you can do

 - Rule Applied: Shows any Search Rules that matched and modified the request.

-AI Explain
+AI explain

 - In the Query Understanding panel, locate the problematic query expansion or intent modifier.